OddBloke/ubuntu-standalone-builder/README.md

 The `generate_build_config.py` tool is used to produce the cloud-config that we will pass in to our cloud instance.
-In the basic case, it takes a single argument that specifies the output location:
+In the basic case, it outputs cloud-config that will perform a basic build:

 ```
-$ ./generate_build_config.py build-config.yaml
+$ ./generate_build_config.py > build-config.yaml
 ```

 The cloud-config it produces will build the artifacts that are found on